mishaturnbull/PySpeedTest/issue_template.md

-### What were you trying to do when the error occured?
+### What were you trying to do when the error occurred?

 ### Did you get an error message?
 If so, what did it say?